 8. Drive Around the Cascade Byway

 To clear your best things to do in Bend, Oregon list, you must drive around the 60-mile Cascade Range Byway.
-Throughout your scenic drive up the mountain, from views of pine-covered hills to snow-covered peaks and curved roads around the Mt.
+Throughout your scenic drive up the mountain, from views of pine-covered hills to snow-covered peaks and curved roads around Mt.
 Bachelor, Sparks Lake, Cascade Lakes, and Todd Lake trail, you’re guaranteed to experience beauty like no other.

-In fact, there are plenty of activities to partake in at each of these pitstops, especially at the Todd Lake trail, where tourists mainly go for biking, fishing, and kayaking.
+In fact, there are plenty of activities to partake in at each of these pitstops, especially at the Todd Lake trail, where tourists mainly go biking, fishing, and kayaking.

 9. Bring Your Snow Gear Out at the Mt.
 Bachelor

 During wintertime, Mount Bachelor ski resort houses thousands of adventurers traveling from around the States.
 The 4,300 acres of skiable terrain built over an extinct volcano is open for skiing, snowshoeing, snowboarding, snow tubing, and dogsledding.